odicforcesounds/devblog/docs/mar.md

 - I can read all your requests after they reach the hosting site, which is this one. :)
 - The service I use, [log](./blog/awesome/files/Security/Defensive/ATDH.md) your activity, just to know how many visits I get, while this is useful to know who is trying to [attack](./blog/awesome/files/Security/Defensive/ASH.md) my sites.
 - I notice about **Ireland**, **Japan**, **Ukraine**, **Russia**, **Australia**, **France**, **Singapore** and **China** malicious activity, that is trying to [hack](./blog/awesome/files/Security/Offensive/AR.md) my sites.
+- In fact, Ireland must have my best fan.
+The guy use the same script several times per day, and maybe he doesn't read the logs.
 - From **UK**, **North America** to others, the [Hacking](https://art.odicforcesounds.com/pages/Data/Audio/Emotional_Signals/tracks/12_Hacking_Festival/index.html) techniques are different, while all my sites, are **static** and have no input-box to inject code, databases or users.
 - Pure HTML & CSS Only.
 There are some iframes from [Bandcamp](https://bandcamp.com) to listen the music I made.
 I know the music is not awesome, but what can I say?
     - I can add the [security](./blog/notes.md) headers to accept iframes from this specific domain only too.